Arepas de Huevos

-Place a ball of dough onto a sheet of plastic wrap and place a second sheet of plastic wrap on top of the ball.
-Using a pan or plate with a flat surface, flatten the dough into a round (about 1/4 inch thick).
+- Divide dough into 4 equal-sized balls.
+Set aside a small amount of dough for repairing holes after cooking.
+Place a dough ball onto a sheet of plastic wrap and place a second sheet of plastic wrap on top.
+Use a pan or plate to flatten the dough into a 1/4-inch thick round.
+Smooth edges of area with your fingers.
+Repeat with remaining dough.